bkokin/semester_1_capstone/README.md

 ## Business Problem

-- What Business Problem are we solving?
+- What Business Problem are we solving??